Addressing the Needs of the Whole Child

 Students live in single-sex dormitories arranged by grade level.
 Residential advisors occupy apartments in the dorm buildings, creating a caring, familial atmosphere for students.
 Girard requires that all students participate in the five-day program for the full benefit of our academic and residential curriculums.
 Students go home on weekends

-We encourage families to stay in touch with their children by phone, e-mail, letters and regular visits, both formal and informal.
-In addition, parents frequently visit the campus for scheduled events, such as concerts, assemblies, and Founder's Day; for conferences with faculty and residential advisors, and to participate in parent committees and other groups.
+We encourage families to stay in touch with their children by phone, e-mail and letters.
+In addition, parents/guardians visit the campus for scheduled events, such as concerts, assemblies, conferences with faculty and residential advisors, and to participate in parent committees.

 Once a month at the beginning of the school day, all students attend nondenominational services in the school's chapel, offering a forum for spiritual and moral development.